simonw/til/javascript/jsr-esbuild.md

 1 error
 ```
 And at this point...
 I gave up.
 I'm going to publish this TIL and see if anyone can get me unblocked!

+If you can help me get this working, please [leave comments in this issue](https://github.com/simonw/til/issues/89).